crhntr/muxt/typelate/README.md

 ## Why Typelate?

-Do you write templates late at night and worry about subtle or silly bugs slipping through?
+Do you type up templates late at night wishing you had a type checker for your templates?
+Try typelate.
 Typelate leverages Go’s type checker to help you identify mismatched function calls, incorrect field accesses, and other type errors in your templates—before you ship your code.